Kyiv: Geography

 Geographically, Kyiv is on the border of the Polesia woodland ecological zone, a part of the European mixed woods area, and the East European forest steppe biome.
 However, the city's unique landscape distinguishes it from the surrounding region.
 Kyiv is completely surrounded by Kyiv Oblast.

 Originally on the west bank, today Kyiv is on both sides of the Dnieper, which flows southwards through the city towards the Black Sea.
 The older and higher western part of the city sits on numerous wooded hills (Kyiv Hills), with ravines and small rivers.
 Kyiv's geographical relief contributed to its toponyms, such as Podil ("lower"), Pechersk ("caves"), and uzviz (a steep street, "descent").
-Kyiv is a part of the larger Dnieper Upland adjoining the western bank of the Dnieper in its mid-flow, and which contributes to the city's elevation change.
+The historical core of Kyiv is a part of the larger Dnieper Upland adjoining the western bank of the Dnieper in its mid-flow, which contributes to the city's elevation change.

 The northern outskirts of the city border the Polesian Lowland.
 Kyiv expanded into the Dnieper Lowland on the left bank (to the east) as late as the 20th century.
 The whole portion of Kyiv on the left bank of the Dnieper is generally referred to as the Left Bank (Лівий берег, Livyi bereh).
 Significant areas of the left bank Dnieper valley were artificially sand-deposited, and are protected by dams.

 Within the city the Dnieper River forms a branching system of tributaries, isles, and harbors within the city limits.
 The city is close to the mouth of the Desna River and the Kyiv Reservoir in the north, and the Kaniv Reservoir in the south.
 Both the Dnieper and Desna rivers are navigable at Kyiv, although regulated by the reservoir shipping locks and limited by winter freeze-over.

 In total, there are 448 bodies of open water within the boundaries of Kyiv, which include the Dnieper itself, its reservoirs, and several small rivers, dozens of lakes and artificially created ponds.
 They occupy 7949 hectares.
 Additionally, the city has 16 developed beaches (totalling 140 hectares) and 35 near-water recreational areas (covering more than 1,000 hectares).
 Many are used for pleasure and recreation, although some of the bodies of water are not suitable for swimming.

 According to the UN 2011 evaluation, there were no risks of natural disasters in Kyiv and its metropolitan area.

 Climate

+Ice fishing on the Dnipro river in winter; people sunbathing on a nearby beach during summer.

 Kyiv has a warm-summer humid continental climate (Köppen Dfb).
 The warmest months are June, July, and August, with mean temperatures of 13.8 to 24.8 C. The coldest are December, January, and February, with mean temperatures of -4.6 to -1.1 C. The highest ever temperature recorded in the city was 39.4 °C on 30 July 1936.

 The coldest temperature ever recorded in the city was -32.9 °C on 11 January 1951.
 Snow cover usually lies from mid-November to the end of March, with the frost-free period lasting 180 days on average, but surpassing 200 days in some years.